 Higher concentrations of vitamin A, or forms that require multiple conversions in the skin before it can be taken up by cells, can leave the skin feeling irritated, dry, tight and inflamed, an unnecessary backwards step in any skincare regime.

-What does Vitamin A do for my skin?
+What does Vitamin A do for your skin?

-Vitamin A provides a myriad of benefits…so you really do want to be using it.
+Vitamin A provides a myriad of benefits… so you really do want to be using it.
 In short, it normalises skin functions, tricking it into thinking it is younger!
 Seriously?
 Yes!!!!!
 This is why we’re crazy for Vitamin A – Retinols for your skin.

 These benefits include: